KO443/Splunk-power-user-lab-Projects/README.md

 8. Additional demonstrations of creating tags and macros in Splunk.

-9. Creating alerts and reports in Splunk.
+9. Creating Alerts and Cron scheduled Reports in Splunk.

 *********************